mounaiban/slowcomb/README.rst

 permutation seen in school mathematics textbooks, that is, considering all possible ways of switching the letters in order, from right to left.

-Slowcomb's combinatorial operations work only with qualified sequence types, or any container with elements addressable with integer indices, such as tuples and lists.

-Slicing on the combinatorial unit is also supported:
+Slicing on combinatorial units is also supported:

 ::